MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ![Simulations scenarios](/topics/media/sims_scenarios.png)

-1. Source optimization: want to see what would be the impact to your costs, delivery times, and inventory if you included or excluded different fulfillment sources within a service area?
-Source optimiation simulations allow you to swap sources in and out and measure what would happen to your fulfillment network.
+1. **Source optimization**: Want to see what would be the impact to your costs, delivery times, and inventory if you included or excluded different fulfillment sources within a service area?
+Source optimization simulations allow you to swap sources in and out and measure impact to your fulfillment network.
-2. Demand shock impact:
-3. Expand your fulfillment network:
-4. Introduce new products
+2. **Demand shock impact**: What would be the impact on your current order management network if demand spiked by 2x or 3x in the next few months?
+How does that change your restocking cadence?
+How much would it drive up your costs to mainatain delivery times?
+Demand shock impact simulations will let you simulate various order volumes in the future and see the impact on your distribution centers and overall network.
+3. **Expand your fulfillment network**: Business expansion is a highly strategic and impactful decision that needs to be data-informed and future-proof.
+Expanding into a new geo, or simply opening a new distribution center or 3PL in a current service area, can have dramatic impact on your inventory decisions, your delivery times, and costs.
+Simulating the impact of business expansion across your order management network will allow you to make decisions with more confidence.
+4. **Introduce new products**: New product expansion can have cannibalization effects on your current product lines, and cause a ripple effect across your order management network as buying patterns change, impacting your carefully planned inventory operations and your fulfillment and delivery plans.
+Simulating the impact of new product introduction will give you a future view of the expected impact of this type of expansion.

-For the first version of Simulations, we will have available the source optimization scenario, with the others to follow in upcoming releases.
+For the first version of Simulations, we will have available the **source optimization** scenario, with the others to follow in upcoming releases.
 Clicking on the "source optimization" scenario will start the setup wizard:

 ### Naming your simulation

 ![Sims naming form](/topics/media/sim_name.png)

+Name your simulation something you will recognize easily at a glance, such as "max distance and source update for los angeles".
+The description field can be used as a "note", to add more details to help you remember the motivation or goals behind the simulation (or for others to understand the simulation at a glance).

 ### Order types